-Merax ranks 4.5 out of 5 possible stars, from 60 for customer reviews – a respectable showing.
+Merax ranks well on Amazon, from 60 for customer reviews – a respectable showing.

 What stands out about this brand – for better or for worse – is that the measurements are in kilograms.
 What this means is that each dumbbell adjusts in odd sizes – from 11 pounds to 71.5 pounds, in 5.5 pounds increments.
 These odd sizes are due to the metric-based build and European design of the Merax Deluxe.

 But don’t let that turn you off.
 You can easily print out a simple conversion table of the equivalent weights in pounds and post this in your home gym.
 Potential problem solved.

 With its wider range of weight adjustments, the Merax seems like it was designed for the more athletically inclined or ambitious lifter.
 There are 12 different weight settings, each differing by 5.5 pounds.

 Although the cradle is included with your purchase, you might want to consider getting these adjustable dumbbells along with the compatible and compact rack designed specifically for them.
 While not absolutely necessary, this will facilitate easy pick up and return, along with safe secure storage, while maximizing the efficiency of your workout space.

 While this model doesn’t come with any set instructions, it’s pretty easy to figure out.
 You just have to set the weights you want in the tray with the slot facing up.
 Then place the dumbbell bar inside and lock it into place.
 Plates should load out from the handle, thickest to thinnest – in that order.

 What buyers like about this set is the weight capacity up to 71.5 pounds.
 Some people looking at this option are also considering the BowFlex.
 But due to better price offered by Merax, this one is getting a lot of attention.